Cloud Server: deployment and security

 • In the Certificate Snap-In menu that appears, select the computer account and complete it.

-• Select the new entry Certificates (Local Computer) and right-click on My Certificates.
+• Select the new entry Certificates (local computer) and right-click on My certificates.

 • In the context menu, under All Tasks, select Import....

 4. In order for the Vertec Cloud Server to know which certificate to use, there is a Certificate Name setting in the Vertec.ini configuration file.
-This must match the name (Friendlyname or Commonname of the Subject) of your certificate.
-This step can usually be skipped because an entry was already created in Vertec.ini when the CSR was created.
+This must match the name (FriendlyName or CommonName of the subject) of your certificate.
+This step can usually be skipped because an entry was already created in Vertec.ini when creating the CSR.

 Then the certificate must be bound to a port:

-Certificate Binding
+Certificate binding

 netsh http show sslcert ipport=0.0.0.0:443

-HTTP to HTTPS Redirect
+HTTP to HTTPS redirect

 Windows has a prioritized list of Cipher suites that are taken into account by servers and clients on the machine (Cipher suit priority list).
-This list is regularly updated by Microsoft with Windows updates, but usually includes protocols that are no longer top in terms of security for reasons of backward compatibility.
+This list is regularly updated by Microsoft with Windows updates, but usually includes protocols that are no longer top in terms of security for reasons of backwards compatibility.

 But really problematic cipher suites are removed by Microsoft with updates.
 Normally, relying on the Windows standard should suffice.